o3de/o3de.org/content/docs/user-guide/features/components/reference/tag.md

 ---
-description: ' Use the Tag component to apply labels to entities in Amazon Lumberyard. '
+description: ' Use the Tag component to apply labels to entities in Open 3D Engine. '
 title: Tag
 ---
 # Tag {#component-tag}